Orillusion/orillusion-web/docs/guide/advanced/shader/shader_material.md

 ```

 ## Set Shader Entry Function
-After creating the shader instance, you need to set the entry function name for the vertex and fragment shaders.
+After creating the shader instance, you need to set the entry function names for the vertex and fragment shaders.
 ```ts
 //  Set shader code entry function name renderShader.setShaderEntry( `VertMain`, `FragMain` )